-To keep your email secure, be aware of the following electronic threats:
+To keep your email secure, know how to properly respond to the following electronic threats:

-- Do not respond to them in any way.
+- Do not respond to it in any way.

-- OIT personnel will never ask for your password for any reason.
+- Legitimate OIT personnel will never ask for your password for any reason.

 - Viruses and similar electronic threats are emailed widely, very often as attachments.

 - Don't open any attachment unless:

 - It came from someone you know, and

 - You are certain that it was actually sent by that person.

 Clicking on a link inside a malicious email message can do one or more of the following: